telerik/maui-docs/controls/tabview/selection.md

 The Telerik TabView for .NET MAUI exposes properties that help you work with the item selection:

 * `SelectedItem` (of type `Telerik.Maui.Controls.TabViewItem`)&mdash;Defines the selected item.
 The value of this property affects which header item is selected in the header area and which content is displayed in the content area.
-* `SelectedIndex` (`int`)&mdash;Specifies the index of the currently selected TabViewItem.
+* `SelectedIndex` (`int`)&mdash;Specifies the index of the currently selected `TabViewItem`.
 The value of this property affects which header item is selected in the header area and which content is displayed in the content area.

 * `TabViewItem` can be selected by setting its `IsSelected`(`bool`) property to `True`.

-**Example with SelectedItem**
+**Example with Selected Item**

 <snippet id='tabview-features-selection-csharp'/>